inferno986return/mipung-font-family/README.md

 * **Greek** - Modern Greek and Pontic Greek, but not Ancient Greek i.e. polytonic Greek which I confirmed using Notepad and a copy of the Hippocratic Oath from Wikisource: https://el.wikisource.org/wiki/%CE%99%CF%80%CF%80%CE%BF%CE%BA%CF%81%CE%AC%CF%84%CE%B5%CE%B9%CE%BF%CF%82_%CF%8C%CF%81%CE%BA%CE%BF%CF%82
 * **Cyrillic** - everything except Northern Kurdish, Orok, Yagnobi and archaic Church Slavic

-Other writing systems are unsupported.
+Other writing systems are unsupported including CJK, Arabic, Devanagari, etc.

+Esperanto is completely supported and there's even a Smesmilo symbol!

 ## Any other ideas?

 We could add:

-* **OpenType features** - including support for tabular figures and text figures
+* **OpenType features** - including support for text figures, stylistic sets such as a single-story 'a', a double-storey 'g', a serifed 'I', a tailed 'l', a horizontal baselined '1' and an open '4'
-* **New currency symbols** - UAE dirham, Azerbaijani manat, etc.
+* **New currency symbols** - Bitcoin (₿), UAE dirham (D with 2 strokes), Saudi rial (⃁), Azerbaijani manat (₼) etc.
+* **More symbols** - Audio copyright (℗), triple prime mark (‴), quadruple prime mark (⁗)
 * **Italic** - either true *italic* or oblique would make the fonts more useful
 * **Variable font** - unlimited weights!
 * **Regional Cyrillic letterforms** - including Bulgarian and Serbian